carpentries-incubator/geospatial-python/_episodes/06-raster-reproject.md

 > > print(surface_HARV.shape)
 > > ```
 > > ```
-> > (1, 1492, 1801)
 > > (1, 1367, 1697)
+> > (1, 1367, 1697)
 > > ```
 > > {: .output}
-> > The shapes are not the same which means these data cover
+> > The shapes and projections are the same which means these data cover
-> > slightly different extents and locations.
-In the next episode
+> > the same locations.
+The no data values are also the same.
+This means
-> > we will need to align these DataArrays before running any
+> > we can run calculations on these two DataArrays.
-> > calculations. `rioxarray` provides functionality to align
-> > multiple geospatial DataArrays.
 > {: .solution}
 {: .challenge}